gfunkmonk/deadjournal/_posts/2019/10/2019-10-21-the-shipping-forecast-in-python.md

 Now that we have a human readable version, how about getting a voice to read it?
 I investiagted the options for text to speech in Python through [this article](https://pythonprogramminglanguage.com/text-to-speech/), and tried out a few things.
 Firstly, I tried [Pyttsx3](https://github.com/nateshmbhat/pyttsx3), but I found that a bit robotic, and as it depends on the system speech engine, it can be variable across different systems.
 [IBM Watson](https://text-to-speech-demo.ng.bluemix.net/) has a more natural sound, but it requires a lot of faffing about to get going, and has a limitation on the number of requests, after which you have to pay IBM.
 In the end I settled on Google Text to Speech through the [gTTS](https://github.com/pndurette/gTTS) library.
 This only has once choice of voice, but is very natural sounding.

-Getting the text saved as speecch turned out to be very simple.
+Getting the text saved as speech turned out to be very simple.

 ```python
 from gtts import gTTS